What's On This Page?

 3. Baking Soda for Thrush and Yeast Infections

-A study confirmed that baking soda has mild anti fungal effects and you can use this to treat thrush and mild Candida yeast infections.
+A study confirmed that this compound has mild anti-fungal effects and you can use this to treat thrush and mild Candida yeast infections.
 You can stir a little baking soda in your diaper rash cream, or if it’s oral thrush, you can gargle/rinse with the mouthwash I referred to above.
 Always remember to rinse your mouth out with plain water after you rinse with the baking soda mouthwash.
 For babies who have oral thrush, it’s a little bit harder.
 Make a solution of 1 cup of lukewarm water mixed with 1 teaspoon baking soda, and dip a Q-tip in that, and then swab their mouth/tongue several times a day.

 People who undergo chemotherapy, or those who have to take steroids sometimes develop oral sores in their mouth and a baking soda rinse can be very soothing.
-Just remember to rinse with cool water afterwards.
+Just remember to rinse with cool water afterward.
+If you take chemotherapy, you will garner some insights on the “PLR” which is a a BLOOD TEST BREAKTHROUGH which I talked about in this article (which focuses on Hashimoto’s.)

 4. Baking Soda for Upset Stomach and Reflux